mui/material-ui/docs/pages/blog/2021-q1-update.md

 ### Handbook

 The most important change inside the organization is the introduction of a company Handbook.
-The company is distributed and operates among different timezones.
+The company is distributed and operates across different timezones.
-Per the nature of our operation, and at the pace we are growing, we needed an effective and efficient way to share the organizing processes and culture.
+Per the nature of our operation, and at the pace we are growing, we needed an effective and efficient way to share the organizational processes and culture.
 Per our transparency value, all the sections of the Handbook that don't contain sensitive information are [publicly available](https://www.notion.so/Handbook-f086d47e10794d5e839aef9dc67f324b).

 This Handbook is the single **source of truth**.
-It's meant to be updated by anyone, to say in sync with how we do things.
+It's meant to be updated by any team member, to stay in sync with how we do things.

 ### Growth between Q4 2020 and Q1 2021

 - 📦 From 6.4M to 8.6M downloads per month on npm.<br />
-  It seems that React keeps taking market shares inside the frontend ecosystem.
+  It seems that React keeps taking market share in the frontend ecosystem;
-  For instance, it's growing faster than Vue or Angular.
+  it's growing faster than Vue or Angular.
-  All the indicators points to it: [StackOverflow questions](https://insights.stackoverflow.com/trends?tags=vue.js%2Creactjs%2Cangular), [stars](https://bestofjs.org/projects?sort=monthly), [downloads](https://npm-stat.com/charts.html?package=react-dom,@angular/core,vue), [Traffic on the documentation](https://www.similarweb.com/website/reactjs.org).
+  All indicators point to it: [StackOverflow questions](https://insights.stackoverflow.com/trends?tags=vue.js%2Creactjs%2Cangular), [stars](https://bestofjs.org/projects?sort=monthly), [downloads](https://npm-stat.com/charts.html?package=react-dom,@angular/core,vue), [Traffic on the documentation](https://www.similarweb.com/website/reactjs.org).
-  Our strategy to focus on React only seems to pay off.
+  Our strategy to focus on React only seems to be paying off.

 - ⭐️ From 63.8k to 67.2k stars, leave us yours [🌟](https://github.com/mui-org/material-ui).
-  We have seen a significant influx of more stars than usual this quarter.
+  We have seen a significant influx of stars this quarter.
 - 👨‍👩‍👧‍👦 From 2,052 to 2,141 contributors on GitHub.
 We add on average one new contributor every day.
 - 💰 Grew gross monthly revenue by 68% (+4% weekly growth rate).
 We have never grown this fast.
 - 🏢 We have welcomed one new member to Material-UI: [Matheus](/blog/matheus-wichman-joining/).